This page was reviewed or revised on Monday, February 22, 2016 12:00 PM

 Preparing for childbirth and parenting is a positive learning period.
 The event has been shown to improve the health of the teen mother and her child during pregnancy and childbirth.

-The Children’s Services Department offers pre-natal classes for Teen Moms that offer choices.
-We cover topics such as nutrition, lifestyle changes, STDs (sexually transmitted diseases), labour and delivery, well-baby care, breastfeeding, post-partum changes, safety, dating, violence, legal issues, returning to school and birth control.
+Lambton Public Health offers pre-natal classes for young parents.
+Topics covered include nutrition, lifestyle changes, STDs (sexually transmitted diseases), labour and delivery, well-baby care, breastfeeding, post-partum changes, safety, dating, violence, legal issues, returning to school and birth control.

 The information is offered through videos, posters, games and active talks.
 A delicious meal is prepared weekly, bus tickets and milk vouchers are available and prizes.
 There is also a chance to link directly with a public health nurse for one-on-one home visits and support.